Isaac Rice (businessman): Life and career

 As president of Electric Storage, he became aware of the attempts (despite financial difficulties) since 1896 to deliver the first modern submarines for the US Navy, which ran on electric power while underwater.
 A year after the 1897 launch of their first vessel, the Holland VI, the management of John Philip Holland and Lewis Nixon (owner of the Crescent Shipyard in New Jersey, where Holland VI was built) found it difficult to finish making the last details operable and were running out of cash.
 Isaac Rice moved in, taking over and renaming the company as the Electric Boat Company on 7 February 1899.
 After a few months of negotiations and multiple tests, the United States Navy purchased Holland VI, renamed it USS Holland, and awarded the new company a contract to build its first fleet of s.
 Also in 1899, Rice added the Electric Launch Company (Elco) to his family of companies.

 During World War I, Electric Boat and its subsidiaries, notably Elco, built 85 Navy submarines and 722 submarine chasers, along with 580 motor launches for the British Royal Navy (in the World War I era Electric Boat's submarines were built by subcontractors, primarily Fore River Shipbuilding in Quincy, Massachusetts).
 Electric Boat was a founding company of General Dynamics Corporation, which is the company's Cold War progeny.

 In 1902 he received from Bates College the honorary degree of LL.D.

 The books published by Rice include: "What Is Music?"
 (New York, 1875), which was supplemented by "How the Geometrical Lines Have Their Counterparts in Music" (ib.
 1880).
 The latter work was subsequently made part of the "Humboldt Library of Science."
 He also contributed a large number of articles to the Century, The Forum, of which he was a founder, and North American Review.

 Personal life

-Rice married Julia Hyneman Barnett (1860–1929) on December 12, 1885.
+Rice married Julia Hyneman Barnett on December 12, 1885.
 His "intellectual partner" and an "accomplished musician", Julia B. Rice campaigned successfully against the horns and whistles of ships and founded the Society for Suppression of Unnecessary Noise (1907).
-They had six children: Muriel "Polly" (1888–1926), Dorothy "Dolly" (1889–1960), Isaac Leopold Jr., Marion "Molly" (1891–1990), Marjorie "Lolly" (1893–1980) and Julian.
+They had six children: Muriel "Polly", Dorothy "Dolly", Isaac Leopold Jr., Marion "Molly", Marjorie "Lolly", and Julian.
 Dorothy Rice (Peirce, Sims) and Marion Rice Hart both became famous sportswomen—aviators, among other things—and writers.
-Isaac and Julia, Muriel and Dorothy are buried in a family plot at Woodlawn Cemetery in Ocala, Florida.

 Rice died at the Hotel Ansonia in New York City on November 2, 1915.
 The obituary does not give the cause of death, but does state that he sold his Electric Boat stock for two million dollars (in 1915 money) a few months prior to it.
-He is interred in the Woodlawn Cemetery, Ocala, Florida.